Learning Signal Temporal Logic through Neural Network for Interpretable Classification: Case study

 \subsection{Autonomous driving scanarios}

 We include six kinds of driving behaviors in three scenarios in the driving scenario's dataset.
 The signals are 2-dimensional trajectories shown in Fig \ref{fig:driving}.
-In scenario 1, "Go Forward" vehicle keep going straight; "Stop and Go" vehicle stop at the stop sign for three-time points and then go straight.
+In scenario 1, "Go Forward" vehicle keep going straight; "Stop and Go" vehicle stop at the stop sign for three time points and then go straight.
 In scenario 2, the vehicles first go forward, then make a left turn and enter either lane 1 or lane 2.
 In scenario 3, "Switch Lane" vehicles first go forward in lane 1, then switch to lane 2 and end up driving in lane 2, "Overtake" vehicles initially go forward in lane 1, then enter lane 2, drive back to lane 1 and end up driving in lane 1.
 The autonomous vehicle is considered to start at a random initial position with random velocities.
 For each kind of behavior, we generate 2000 samples of length 40.
 The code for generating the dataset can be found here \url{https://github.com/danyangl6/NN-TLI}.

-We use the proposed NN-TLI to classify between two combinations of these six behaviors, that is 30 test cases to conduct experiments on in total.
-We compare the NN-TLI with the network using activation functions based on the traditional softmax function, called soft-NN for short reference.
+We use the proposed NN-TLI to classify between two combinations of these six behaviors, that is 30 test cases in total.
+We compare our NN-TLI with the network using activation functions based on the traditional softmax function.
+We call it soft-NN for short reference.
 The parameter $\beta$ in activation functions is the same for both methods.
 We evaluate these methods based on $MCR$ and computation time.
 The results are shown in Fig \ref{fig:acc1}.
 The blue and red points with error bar represent $MCR$ of NN-TLI and soft-NN, respectively, which indicates that compared to soft-NN, the proposed NN-TLI can reach a lower mean $MCR$ in a shorter time, thanks to its soundness.
 The proposed NN-TLI is relatively stable, with 10\% difference between the maximum and minimum $MCR$, as opposed to the 50\% of soft-NN.